advancedresearch/the_century_of_satire/the-historical-jesus.md

 allows the expectation that a war will happen soon.
 So, this original Mark would serve both purposes, perhaps precisely because those who incite war, are using an already popular character as a basis for their propaganda.
+With other words, if there was existing propaganda using Jesus as savior figure, some teacher might have hijacked this propaganda for their own non-violent purposes.

 The spread of a such story, could have been the motivation of Marcion of Sinope's canon, because he wants to explicitly avoid the situation where somebody uses his text to incite war against the Roman empire.
+Canonization of a text is done for the purpose of protecting the content from being edited arbitrarily.

-As a result, Jesus Christ might have been based on both a doctor and Joshua, but with the layer of Joshua added later.
+As a result, Jesus Christ might have been based on both a doctor and Joshua, but with the layer of Joshua added later using propaganda as inspiration.

 ### Was the historical Jesus a rabbi?